falcosecurity/falco-website/content/en/blog/falco-0-36-2/index.md

 * Fixed a possible segfault caused by uninitialized variable in libsinsp::next() method call. (https://github.com/falcosecurity/falco/issues/2878)
 * Improved supported program type detection for modern BPF; this ensures we can actually be sure that our BPF program type is unsupported when returning an error to the user. (https://github.com/falcosecurity/libs/pull/1404)
 * Fixed a subtle bug in `rawarg` filtercheck for non-string types. (https://github.com/falcosecurity/libs/pull/1428)
+* Fixed an uninitialized variable in the libscap bpf engine that lead to `stdin` getting closed while Falco soft restarted. (https://github.com/falcosecurity/libs/issues/1448)

 Thanks to everyone in the community for helping us in spotting these annoying bugs 🐛!
 You make Falco successful 🦅!